Operational Inexpressibility at the Step-Duplicating Primitive Recursor Orientation Boundary

 \begin{remark}[Linear-logic placement of the step-duplicating rule] The step rule $F(x, y, S(n)) \to G(y, F(x, y, n))$ is a syntactic contraction on $y$: the left-hand side carries one occurrence of $y$ at the generator position of $F$; the right-hand side carries two, one at the frame-slot of the new $G$-frame and one at the generator position of the recursive call.
-In Girard's linear logic~\cite{girard1987linearlogic}, contraction $\Gamma, A, A \vdash \Gamma, A$ is banned in the core system and is re-enabled only on $!$-ed formulae as $\Gamma, !A, !A \vdash \Gamma, !A$; the exponential $!A$ is a comonadic modality whose coalgebra structure supplies a canonical diagonal $!A \to !A \otimes !A$, and this is the proof-theoretic locus at which duplication of resource is licensed rather than prohibited.
+In Girard's linear logic~\cite{girard1987linearlogic}, contraction $\Gamma, A, A \vdash \Gamma, A$ is excluded from the core system and is re-enabled only on $!$-ed formulae as $\Gamma, !A, !A \vdash \Gamma, !A$; the exponential $!A$ is a comonadic modality whose coalgebra structure supplies a canonical diagonal $!A \to !A \otimes !A$, and this is the proof-theoretic locus at which duplication of resource is licensed rather than prohibited.
 Abramsky's structural treatment of reversible computation~\cite{abramsky2005} gives the corresponding combinatory-algebraic axiomatization: biorthogonal pattern-matching automata are linear, and contraction (the W combinator $W \cdot x \cdot !y = x \cdot !y \cdot !y$) is available only on $!$-ed arguments.
 The step rule of the self-duplicating primitive recursor therefore lives in the $!$-fragment of linear logic: the generator argument $y$ is morally $!$-typed, and the rule is the minimum first-order shape in which the licensed contraction of a generator is exposed on a base/step/counter schema.